 Allow me to explain to you the plot of Fairy Gone.
 Set in a late 1800s setting, Fairy Gone features fairies that occupy a symbiotic relationship with animals, giving them special powers.
-Humanity has thus spent years harvesting animal organs, supplanting them into humans, and turning them into supersoldiers who can summon fairies as weapons.
-After a war that devastated the land, the practice has become illegal and a special team is formed to investigate any fairy-related activities.
+Humanity has thus spent years harvesting animal organs, supplanting them into subjects, and turning them into supersoldiers who can summon fairies as weaponized familiars.
+After a war that devastated the land, the practice has become illegal and a special team called “Dorothea” has been formed to investigate any fairy-related activities.

 Now, I don’t know how you make any of what I just described boring but Fairy Gone found a way.

 Actually, the problem is obvious.
 Almost everything about the Fairy Gone from characterizations to world building is told to you through exposition.
-Some of it is tolerable like how lead characters Maryla (Kana Ichinose) and Free (Tomoaki Maeno) small talk about fairies and how they work as they get auctioned out to aristocrats.
-Things really start to feel robotic though when you learn that Maryla’s big stake in everything is her old friendship with Veronica (Ayaka Fukuhara), a thief who just so happens to appear at the auction house to steal a valuable item.
+Some of it is tolerable like how lead characters Maryla (Kana Ichinose/Jill Harris) and Free (Tomoaki Maeno/Ian Sinclair) small talk about fairies and how they work as they get auctioned out to aristocrats.
+Things really start to feel robotic though when you learn that Maryla’s big stake in everything is her old friendship with Veronica (Ayaka Fukuhara/Emily Neves), a thief who just so happens to appear at the auction house to steal a valuable item.
 You’re really just told that they’re friends, specifically with Maryla saying Veronica how they used to be such good friends.

 The one scene that actually sheds light on their bond is a brie flashback of them exploring the woods to see the fairies.
 That’s it.
 I guess there’s also the flashback where they’re running away from authorities burning the forest but that serves more to elaborate on the path Veronica chose and not how much she cares about Maryla.
 Quite honestly, that scene leaves you with a couple of questions.
 Like, why are the authorities burning the forest and killing the fairies?
 Why did Veronica even leave her best friend in the first place?
 Mind you, this happens after checking on Maryla as she started to fall behind.
 It just doesn’t add up.